ProjectKorra/ProjectKorraWiki/source/pkcore/about.rst

 About Core
 ==========

-ProjectKorra Core is an open source Spigot plugin, established by MistPhizzle in June 2014, based upon Orion's original *Minecraft: The Last Airbender* plugin for Bukkit.
+ProjectKorra Core is an open source Spigot plugin, created by MistPhizzle in June 2014, based on Orion's original *Minecraft: The Last Airbender* plugin for Bukkit.
 ProjectKorra's purpose is to bring the *Avatar: The Last Airbender* and *Avatar: The Legend of Korra* universe into Minecraft, allowing players to choose between the skills shown in